yongsungm/loan_approval/README.md

 -	Loan percent of income
 -	Person credit history length
 -	Person employment length
-##Model Architecture and Hyperparameter Tuning:
+## Model Architecture and Hyperparameter Tuning
 The neural network implemented has two hidden layers each with ReLU activation and dropout regularization.
 The sigmoid activation function is applied to the final layer, resulting in an output between 0 and 1 indicating the probability of loan approval.
 Bayesian optimization of hyperparameters is implemented with the Optuna optimization framework.
 The hyperparameters tuned and their range limits are:
 -	Sizes of each hidden layer (16 to 256 neurons)
 -	Dropout rate (10% - 50%)